kubermatic/docs/content/kubermatic/v2.20/architecture/concept/kkp-concepts/addons/_index.en.md

 KKP installations in the same cluster (which is not a recommended setup).
 {{% /notice %}}

-The following demonstrates an AddonConfig for the node-expoter addon.
+The following demonstrates an AddonConfig for the node-exporter addon.
 It configures a description and logo as well as some form fields (which in this case are not used by the addon itself).

 ```yaml